JonEilers/genomics/docs/source/index.rst

 Let's say the data looks great, adapters have been removed, low quality reads filtered from the datasets, etc. It's time to do some assembly.
 There are numerous assembly tools and pipelines.
 It is considered good practice to try a few variations of each as every dataset has unique charactistics that may work better with one tool compared to others.
 Generally, this happens at every step of the assembly process.
 IE, try three different contig assemblers, check the quality of the resulting assemblies, pick one, polish the assembly using short reads, and move onto scaffolding.
 Same applies to the Hi-C scaffolding step.
 After Hi-C scaffolding, there are often structural errors that can then be corrected using optical genome mapping.
 However, recent years have seen successful chromosome scale assembly without OGM so there has been a move away from using it unless the genome is large and particularly complex.

+There are a number of quality control metrics and analyses that can be done to ensure the assembly is approaching high-quality.
+One is using summary statistics such as N50, number of contigs and scaffolds, genome size, heterozygousity, and QV.
+Additionally, there are tools that check for biological contamination and use K-mer analysis look for signals of adapter and error contamination in the assembly relative to the raw data.
+Finally, polishing a genome using highly accurate reads is almost a must if the assembly is going to have a high QV score and minimal errors.

 .. toctree::

    genome_assembly